 The national ambient air quality guideline for sulphur dioxide is 120 µg/m3 as a 24-hour average.

 New Zealand’s ambient standards and guidelines are generally consistent with World Health Organisation (WHO) recommendations.
 In October 2006, the WHO released its first global air quality guidelines, which reduced the 24-hour average sulphur dioxide guideline from 120 µg/m3 to 20 µg/m3.
 The Ministry for the Environment is currently investigating whether the ambient air quality guideline should be reviewed in light of this change.

 Effects on ecosystems

-Sulphur dioxide can cause acid rain that seriously affects ecosystems.
-Acid rain is a major problem in the northern hemisphere, where trees and whole forests have been affected.
+Sulphur dioxide can cause acid rain which seriously affects ecosystems.
+Acid rain is a major problem in the northern hemisphere where trees and whole forests have been affected.
 Acid rain does not occur in New Zealand.
 However, sulphur dioxide deposition can affect vegetation around industrial discharges and in cities.
-Lichens are good bio-indicators of pollution and do not like to grow where there is sulphur dioxide in the air.
+Lichens are good bio-indicators of pollution as they do not like to grow where there is sulphur dioxide in the air.

 Effects on visibility

 Sulphur dioxide can form secondary particles (sulphates) that cause haze and reduce visibility.